RomanMski/market-microstructure-backtests/README.md

 Entry-time features include:

 - deviation from MA300 / MA500
-- recent short-horizon returns
+- recent short horizon returns
 - moving-average slope
 - rolling volatility
 - distance from recent highs/lows
-- time-of-day features
+- time of day features

 The goal is not to magically predict the future, but to test whether some deviation events are statistically better than others before the rebound happens.